Joyful Train: JR Kyushu

 JR Kyushu officially does not operate any Joyful Trains in the traditional definition.
 However, the following sightseeing trainsets that they operate are classified as "D&S Trains" (Design and Story trains), as according to JR Kyushu, each train has a design and a story based on the region that they operate in.
 In addition, the Trans-Kyushu Limited Express is classified as a D&S Train as well despite not appearing on this list.
 Most D&S Trains are converted from regular rolling stock into sightseeing expresses, and are designed by Eiji Mitooka.
 The Kampachi Ichiroku was designed by IFOO Corporation instead.
-However, it is important to note that the Seven Stars in Kyushu is not classified as a D&S train, but a "Luxury Sleeper train".
+However, the Seven Stars in Kyushu is not classified as a D&S train, but a "Luxury Sleeper train".